Skip to main content

 Minimum password length should be 8 characters with MFA or 15 characters without MFA per NIST SP800-63B (OWASP ASVS Authentication Requirements).
 Maximum length should allow at least 64 characters to support passphrases like "correct horse battery staple" which provide better security than "P@ssw0rd!" through memorability and entropy (Keragon HIPAA Password Requirements, 2025).

-Leaked password detection against databases like HaveIBeenPwned's 613 million compromised credentials prevents users from selecting passwords already stolen in previous breaches.
+Leaked password detection against databases like HaveIBeenPwned's corpus of over a billion compromised credentials prevents users from selecting passwords already stolen in previous breaches.
 Clerk implements this automatically (Clerk Authentication Options), while self-hosted solutions must integrate the HaveIBeenPwned API manually.

 Password hashing must use approved algorithms: bcrypt, Argon2, or PBKDF2 with appropriate work factors (OWASP Authentication Cheat Sheet).
 All managed platforms handle this correctly, but custom implementations frequently get it wrong—SHA256 is not sufficient, and plain MD5 remains scandalously common in legacy systems.
 The security cost of misimplementing cryptography exceeds most startups' capability to assess.